KinoriTech/p2mvn/README.md

 group id creates either an `install.(bat/sh)` or `deploy.(bat/sh)` that can be executed to install/deploy the downloaded jars to a maven repository.

+**Note** that for public maven repositories, p2 jars are marked as maven "SNAPSHOT" versions by default, and hence you can not push them to "maven central"; you will need to push to sonatype or another repository that accepts snapshots.